 There may need to be changes to the BMRS processes due to space weather Notifications being published on the BMRS and additionally, there may be an interaction with Grid Code modification GC0164.

-We are also considering whether an amendment to STC will be required.
+We are also considering whether an amendment to the STC will be required.
 However, this would be as a result of the Space Weather Industry Protocol being issued rather than a consequence of this modification to the Grid Code.

 How to respond